awslabs/aws-well-architected-labs/content/Sustainability/200_Labs/200_optimize_ec2_using_cloudwatch_compute_optimizer/3_baseline_sustainability_kpi.md

 ## Overview

-Let’s baseline the metrics which we can use to measure sustainability improvement once workload optimization is completed - in this case, we will create metrics to monitor a total number of vCPU of Amazon EC2 Instance provisioned to support the business outcome that is the number of requests to a particualr website.
+Let’s baseline the metrics which we can use to measure sustainability improvement once workload optimization is completed.
+In this case, we will create proxy metrics to monitor a total number of vCPU of Amazon EC2 Instance, business metrics for outcome that is number of API calls served (business outcome) and also sustainability key performance indicator (KPI) which is resources provisioned per unit of work.

 ### 3.1.
 Understand what you have provisioned in AWS (Proxy metrics)